 You can change the price of your members dues at any time.
 Any changes you make to the price will only affect new members.
 Existing members will continue to pay the original price, unless you turn off dues entirely and turn them back on, or they leave and rejoin the group.

 Dues can be turned off at any time from your group settings.
 Turning off your member dues automatically cancels existing dues for all members.
+If you decide to enable dues again later, your group members will be affected as follows:

 Organizers outside of the United States